jerowm098/BudgetGamingPhones/README.md

 # Whats New?

 Creating Functions for Web Api Ui:
-- using with the Swagger ui and Postman.
+- using with the Swagger and Postman.